FajlaRabby24/L2-A2/README.md

 **Backend API Development** is a RESTful API built with Node.js, Express, TypeScript, and PostgreSQL.
 It includes user authentication, secure password hashing, environment variable configuration, and database integration using PostgreSQL.

-This API can be used as the backend for various applications such as LMS, e‑commerce, booking systems, or general CRUD-based platforms.

 ---